EnoughTea/rust-filen/README.md

 // All Filen API queries and related structs are in v1::*,
 // while crate::* provides FilenSettings, RetrySettings and crypto functions
-// to manually encrypt/decrypt Filen metadata, just in case you need them. use anyhow::*;  // simple error handling for demo purposes use secstr::SecUtf8;    // or crate::secstr::SecUtf8, it re-exports secstr just in case
+// to manually encrypt/decrypt Filen metadata, just in case you need them. use anyhow::bail;  // bail is used for demo purposes, it's not really needed. use secstr::SecUtf8;    // ...or crate::secstr::SecUtf8, it re-exports secstr just in case.
 ```

 There are async versions of every API query, but examples will be blocking, this README is big enough as it is.